<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 The Time I Didn’t Buy Flight Insurance

-We do a lot more driving rather than flying since joining the Army.
+We do more driving rather than flying since joining the Army.
 Often, leave isn’t approved until the last minute, which makes pressing “purchase” on that plane ticket an anxiety ridden affair.
 One trip, I was so sure of our leave dates, but we ended up having to change our flights because of my husband’s deployment.
 After that, we started buying trip insurance on plane tickets.

 In the future, if we need to cancel or change our flights, we can do so without paying a huge expense.
 Often, airlines are understanding of military members.
 One friend was able to change her flight for free by talking to an airline representative.